ydb-platform/ydb/ydb/docs/en/core/integrations/migration/goose.md

-# Data schema versioning and migration in YDB using "goose"
+# Data schema versioning and migration in {{ ydb-short-name }} using "goose"

 ## Introduction

 [Goose](https://github.com/pressly/goose) is an open-source tool that helps to version the data schema in the database and manage migrations between these versions.
-Goose supports many different database management systems, including YDB.
+Goose supports many different database management systems, including {{ ydb-short-name }}.
 Goose uses migration files and stores the state of migrations directly in the database in a special table.

 ## Install goose